mapbox/osm-mend/readme.md

 - gather the XML of parent elements that have missing references via [osmium-tool getid](http://docs.osmcode.org/osmium/v1.2.1/osmium-getid.html)
 - look up the current state of missing references in the [OpenStreetMap API](http://wiki.openstreetmap.org/wiki/API_v0.6#Read:_GET_.2Fapi.2F0.6.2F.5Bnode.7Cway.7Crelation.5D.2F.23id)
 - build an `.osc.xml` changeset to apply to the original file.
 This changeset:
-  - creates and element that was missing in the data file but found in the API
+  - creates any element that was missing in the data file but found in the API
   - modifies parent elements that reference an element that has been deleted or never existed (API returned 404 or 410).
 - applies the changeset to the original data file via [osmium-tool apply-changes](http://docs.osmcode.org/osmium/v1.2.1/osmium-apply-changes.html)